jakzal/zalas.pl/content/posts/collaboration-and-contract-tests/index.md

 Mocking the database or network calls is not something that gives us confidence in integration with an external service.
 We will need an integration test for that.

-A **contract test** is an integration test that confirms assumptions made in test doubles by exercising the external service.
+A **contract test** is a narrow integration test that confirms assumptions made in test doubles by exercising the external service.

 {{< figure src="providing-an-implementation.svg" caption="Providing the real implementation" >}}